Skip to content

 System diagram

 The SPA hits the frontend, which proxies to the API over HTTPS; the API serves both REST and SSE.
-Kafka carries events with Schema Registry and Zookeeper backing it; kafka- init seeds topics.
+Kafka carries events as JSON (serialized by FastStream) using KRaft for metadata consensus; kafka- init seeds topics.
 All workers are separate containers subscribed to Kafka; the k8s-worker talks to the Kubernetes API to run code, the pod-monitor watches pods, the result-processor writes results to Mongo and nudges Redis for SSE fanout, and the saga-orchestrator coordinates long flows with Mongo and Redis.
 Traces and metrics from every service go to the OpenTelemetry Collector, which exports traces to Jaeger and metrics to VictoriaMetrics; Grafana reads from VictoriaMetrics, and Kafdrop gives you a quick Kafka UI.
 The cert generator and shared CA provide TLS for frontend and backend and help bootstrap kube access.

 Backend wiring